 If you struggle to connect, try not to give up; forging new connections and friendships is possible.
 Seek other women who are facing a similar transition into motherhood.
 It can be reassuring to hear that others share the same feelings, worries, and insecurities.

 Try out baby and toddler classes, join your local mom Facebook group, or download the apps Peanut or Mush to connect with other parents nearby.
 Your pediatrician can also recommend available resources in your neighborhood.

 If you have tried self-help, made lifestyle changes, and sought support but have experienced no improvement, your doctor may suggest that you try medication, psychotherapy, or both.

 - Psychotherapy, also called mental health counseling or talk therapy, can help you to discuss your concerns and feelings, set goals that are manageable, and learn to respond to situations positively.

 - Antidepressants may be recommended if your depression is severe or when other treatments have not improved your symptoms.
 Your doctor will take that into account if you are breast-feeding when prescribing your medication.

 Research may be able to explain why a particular antidepressant is effective in treating postpartum depression.
 Researchers found that Citalopram — from a class of drugs called selective serotonin reuptake inhibitors and sold under the brand name Celexa — may restore connections between cells in the regions of the brain that are adversely affected by stress during pregnancy.

-Other research indicates that if you are unable to cope with going to face-to-face talking therapy sessions, then Internet-based cognitive behavior therapy could significantly improve your symptoms of stress, anxiety, and depression.
+Other research indicates that if you are unable to cope with going to face-to-face talking therapy sessions, then Internet-based cognitive behavior therapy could

 Remember: experiencing postpartum is nobody’s fault.
 It is a medical condition that requires treatment.